-Cash at bank comprise current accounts bearing interest at rates ranging from Nil to 0.5% (2017: Nil to 0.5%) per annum.
+Cash at bank is comprised of current accounts bearing interest at rates ranging from \$Nil to 0.5% (2018: \$Nil to 0.5%) per annum.

-For the purpose of the statement of cash flows, cash include cash at bank, due from brokers and bank overdraft.
+For the purpose of the consolidated statement of cash flows, cash includes cash at bank, due from brokers and bank overdraft.